ta-data-par/DAFT_0307/module_2/Lab_28b_SQL+-Tableau/README.md

 ## Introduction

 In this lab, we will practice creating a connection between Tableau and MySQL.
-Please note, we will use the publusher database/schema, introduced in an earlier lesson, if you do not have this database you can find the .sql script to load it here: https://drive.google.com/drive/folders/1HgxUyyDCNP2URfMXfD6paGlLyAIwcHfZ
+Please note, we will use the publisher database/schema, introduced in an earlier lesson, if you do not have this database you can find the .sql script to load it here: https://drive.google.com/drive/folders/1HgxUyyDCNP2URfMXfD6paGlLyAIwcHfZ